sakra/FindMathematica/MANUAL.md

     set (CMAKE_MODULE_PATH "${CMAKE_SOURCE_DIR}/CMake/Mathematica" ${CMAKE_MODULE_PATH})

 Optional CMake MUnit testing support requires the installation of the Wolfram MUnit package.
-MUnit is built into *Mathematica* 10.
+MUnit is built into *Mathematica* 10 or later.
 For earlier versions of *Mathematica*, a compatible MUnit package ships with Wolfram Workbench 2.0.
-The JAR file `com.wolfram.eclipse.testing_2.0.126.jar` in the `plugins` subfolder of the Workbench installation folder contains different MUnit package versions for *Mathematica* versions 5.2 to 9.0.
+The JAR file `com.wolfram.eclipse.testing_2.0.126.jar` in the `plugins` subdirectory of the Workbench installation folder contains different MUnit package versions for *Mathematica* versions 5.2 to 9.0.

 To install MUnit, extract the MUnit package version appropriate for your installed *Mathematica* version from the JAR file to a directory on the *Mathematica* `$Path` (e.g.,